ghubrazil/Getting-and-Cleaning-Data/README.md

 ### How to use

-If you have the data available in the current directory, run the follow:
+If you have the data and R script available in the current directory, run the follow:

 ```r
 source('./run_analysis.R')